ashawkey/note/docs/writings/review.md

+### strengths

+* In general, the paper is well-written and easy to follow.
+* The proposed method is intuitive and reasonable for practical application.
+* The experimental results demonstrate significant improvement over existing methods.
+* The paper addresses an important research topic on ...

+### weaknesses

+* Some parts of the paper are difficult to understand, ...
+*

+### post rebuttal

 After reading the other reviews and the rebuttal, I still remain at a reject rating.

 Regarding the rebuttal, I appreciate the authors statement regarding additional experiments, evaluations on more scans in the ablation study, mentioning limitations/failure cases and the revision of the text quality.
 However, the respective revisions need to be checked again as detailed insights have not been provided.